TitoSaavedra/beauty_album/README.md

 pnpm tauri dev
 ```

 Starts the Vite dev server and the Tauri window.
-The Rust backend spawns `src-python/main.py` directly via the system Python interpreter.

 ---